Spring, Light Meals, Soup

 Instructions

-1. In a large pan add all the ingredients for the stock, bring to the boil and simmer for 10-15minutes.
-Turn off the heat and let it sit until you're ready to serve.
+1. Add all the ingredients for the stock to a large pan.
+Bring to the boil and simmer for 10-15 mins.
+Turn off the heat and let the stock sit until you're ready to serve.

-3. Add all the pistou ingredients to a high powered blender and blitz to desired pesto type consistency.
+2. Add the pistou ingredients to a blender and blitz to a pesto type consistency.
 Set aside.

-4. Heat a large frying pan and add a little light oil.
-Add the leeks and cook for about 5 minutes until turning golden and lightly charred, turn them over and repeat on the other side.
-Remove them from the heat when they ready and set aside.
+4. Meanwhile, heat the oil in a large frying pan over a medium-low heat.
+Add the leeks, and cook for about 5 mins, until turning golden and lightly charred.
+Turn them over, and repeat on the other side, then remove from the heat and slice into thick rounds.

-5. When you are ready to serve, stain the stock through a sieve and return to hob, heat to a gentle simmer.
+5. Strain the stock through a sieve, return to the hob, and heat to a gentle simmer.
+Check for seasoning and adjust if necessary.

 Work with me.